We Have Seen the Future, and it’s a Text

 Another consumer driven technology is poised to shake up the way we communicate at work.
 But this one is more familiar than most – the humble text, more formally known as SMS messaging.

-While there are numerous enterprise-grade apps that facilitate business communications, the ubiquitous text will have the greatest impact, says Tim Fujita-Yuhas, director of product management and new product strategy at OpenMarket, a Seattle-based enterprise mobile engagement company.
+While there are numerous enterprise-grade apps that facilitate business communications, the engagement, says Tim Fujita-Yuhas, director of product management and new product strategy at OpenMarket, a Seattle-based enterprise mobile engagement company.